 North American river otters range from coast to coast.
 They are not as abundant inland from the coasts, largely due to water quality issues that persisted until the beginning of the 20th century, however the population has rebounded.
 The otters are also found in much of Canada.

-The Smithsonian’s National Zoo has two North American river otters: brothers Konrad and Niko.
-These 13-year-old brothers were born at the Lowry Park Zoo in January 1999.
-Konrad and Niko are cautious when exploring or doing something new, and they typically stay close by one another.
-The brothers were named in honor of Nikolass Tinbergen and Konrad Lorenz, two European zoologists credited with founding modern ethology (the study of animal behavior).
+The Smithsonian’s National Zoo has one North American river otter named Niko, born at the Lowry Park Zoo in January 1999.
+Niko is cautious when exploring or doing something new.
+He was named in honor of Nikolass Tinbergen, one of two European zoologists credited with founding modern ethology (the study of animal behavior).
+Niko's brother, Konrad, who died in 2015, was named for the second zoologist, Konrad Lorenz.

 These otters' range has been greatly reduced by habitat loss, though they exist in such numbers that they are trapped in some locales.
 Otters are also very sensitive to environmental pollution.